-According to the connected parts, adherens junctions can be divided into an adhesion belt and focal adhesion.
+According to the connected parts, adherens junctions can be divided into adhesion belts and focal adhesions.

 Adhesion belt, also known as the intermediate junction, refers to the formation of a continuous band-like structure between adjacent cells.
 Adhesion belt connects two cells by the interaction between actin and cadherin.
 And it mainly regulates the shape of the cells.

 Focal adhesion, also called mechanical attachment, mediates the connection between the cell to the extracellular matrix.
 It forms through the interaction between actin and integrin.
 Focal adhesion promotes cell spreading and migration.
-And it also involves in cell signaling.
+And it is also involved in cell signaling.

-Adherens junctions keep the integrity of the tissues' structure.
-It initiates and stabilizes cell adhesion, and regulates the actin cytoskeleton.
+Adherens junctions keep the integrity of the tissues structure.
+They initiate and stabilize cell adhesion and regulate the actin cytoskeleton.
 Adherens junctions promote adhesion between homologous cells and facilitate further organization and separation of the tissues during embryonic development.
 In adults, adherens junctions participate in maintaining tissue homeostasis and controlling epithelial ＆ endothelial cell permeation.
 Adherens junctions also promote intercellular communication and signaling conduction, mediate contact inhibition of cell growth, increase resistance to apoptosis, and regulate cell shape ＆ polarity.

-Cadherin is a single-channel transmembrane glycoprotein that belongs to a member of the classical cadherin family of calcium-dependent adhesion proteins.
+Cadherin is a single-channel transmembrane glycoprotein that belongs to the calcium-dependent adhesion protein of the classical cadherin family.
 E-cadherin, the main component of the adhesion Belt, is ubiquitous in various epithelial tissues.
 And it is the main calmodulin (CaM) that keeps epithelial cells adhere to each other.
-E-cadherin is composed of an extracellular domain (5 cadherin repeats: EC1~EC5), a transmembrane domain and two cytoplasmic domains (the juxtamembrane domain that binds to p120-catenin and the cadherin domain that binds to β-catenin).
+E-cadherin consists of an extracellular domain (5 cadherin repeats: EC1~EC5), a transmembrane domain, and two cytoplasmic domains (the juxtamembrane domain that binds to p120-catenin and the cadherin domain that binds to β-catenin).
 The EC domain forms a trans-cadherin interaction between adjacent cells, initiates weak cell-cell adhesion, and forms adhesion molecule linkages.
 The Ca2+ binding in the EC domain ensures the correct conformation of the extracellular domain of cadherin.
 The cytoplasmic domain includes a highly phosphorylated region that mediates the binding of E-cadherin to β-catenin and participates in signal transduction.

 Integrins are a class of heterologous cell adhesion molecules that are ubiquitous on the surface of vertebrate cells.
 And they rely on Ca2+ or Mg2+.
 Integrins are the core proteins of focal adhesions, mediating the mutual recognition and adhesion between cells and extracellular matrices.
 So integrins serve as a messenger for the connection between external cells and the internal structure of cells.